-Role of the Virtual School in Supporting Previously Looked After Children
+Role of the Surrey Virtual School in supporting previously looked after children

-Previously looked-after children are defined as those who are no longer looked after by a local authority in England and Wales because they are the subject of an adoption, special guardianship or child arrangements order.
-The duties also extend to children who were adopted from 'state care' outside of England and Wales, if the 'state care' was provided by a public authority, a religious organisation or any other organisation whose sole or main purpose is to benefit society.
+Previously looked-after children (PLAC) are defined as 'those who are no longer looked after by a local authority in England and Wales because they are the subject of an adoption, special guardianship, or child arrangements order.
+The duties also extend to children who were adopted from 'state care' outside of England and Wales' as outlined in the 2018 statutory guidance.
+This includes if the 'state care' was provided by a public authority, a religious organisation or any other organisation whose sole or main purpose is to benefit society'.

 Information, advice and guidance

-- Designated teacher for looked-after and previously looked-after children (PDF) - Statutory guidance on their roles and responsibilities
+- Designated teacher for looked-after and previously looked-after children - statutory guidance on their roles and responsibilities